Contents of this Article

 ~Image courtesy of Microsoft~

-The Cloud Security Posture Management (CSPM) and Cloud Workload Protection Platform (CWPP) are two different platforms since Azure Security Center is the only solution in Microsoft (secure package) to address those scenarios.
-If you want CSPM and CWPP, then you need Azure Security Center.
-And you can take advantage of all the Threat Detection in Security Center which is part of CWPP capability to feed into Azure Sentinel.
+The Cloud Security Posture Management (CSPM) and Azure Defender are two different platforms since Azure Security Center is the only solution in Microsoft (secure package) to address those scenarios.
+If you want CSPM and Azure Defender, then you need Azure Security Center.
+And you can take advantage of all the Threat Detection and Advanced Workload Protection in Azure Security Center which is part of Azure Defender’s capability to feed into Azure Sentinel.

 The threat intelligence from Security Center is very unique, the threat detection from SQL ATP, Azure Defender for Storage, Azure Defender for Key Vault, Azure Defender for Servers, and all those detection and protection capabilities Sentinel does NOT have awareness at all if not ingested via Security Center connector.
 So, Azure Security Center and Azure Sentinel are complementary to that aspect.